 He is Ohio Eminent Scholar in Film at Ohio University, Athens, OH and Artistic Director of Motovun Film Festival, Croatia.
 He has taught Film Direction and has delivered lectures and workshops at more than thirty universities

-He is member of the European Film Academy, of the Croatian Film Directors Association and the American Scriptwriters Association.
+He is a member of the European Film Academy, of the Croatian Film Directors Association and the American Scriptwriters Association.
 His work in film has received, among others, the Nazor prize, life achievement award of the City of Denver and the title of honorary citizen of Montpellier, France.

 His favourite wine is Mali Plavac red.